 Whether your ambitions are rooted in our rich military traditions or shaped by your scholarly endeavors, we invite you to explore all that we have to offer.
-We offer three paths toward earning your degree: as a member of the Corps of Cadets, as a Commuter Student, or through the Early Commissioning Program via ROTC.
+We offer three paths toward earning your degree: as a member of the Corps of Cadets, as a Commuter Student, or through the Army ROTC Early Commissioning Program.

 Although we are a military school, the end result is not necessarily to pursue a career in the military – though nearly 40% of our graduates will choose this path.
 The VFMC “military model” is, at its core, a structured way to teach students life skills that will propel them ahead of their peers.

-REPORTING ORDERS: Please complete the following forms and return via mail to the attention of the Commandant’s Department or bring the completed forms with you on the date of your return to campus.
+REPORTING ORDERS: Please review and complete (if applicable) the following forms and return via mail to the attention of the Commandant’s Department or bring the completed forms with you on the date of your return to campus.

 Valley Forge Military College is accredited through the Middle State Commission on Higher Education.
 VFMC has been a member since 1954 and our status was last reaffirmed June 28, 2012.